 This is the British Council’s school linking programme through which we are partnered with Pakistan Scouts Cadet College.
 Every year a delegation of staff and students visit us from Pakistan and a group of teachers from Tile Cross Academy travel to Pakistan in return

 International School Exchange Programme

 This is a new government initiative to enable disadvantaged pupils to take part in overseas visits.
-Tile Cross Academy was awarded a grant in the first round of the programme and 20 year nine and ten Spanish students will spend a week in our partner school near Barcelona in October 2019.
+Tile Cross Academy was awarded a grant in the first round of the programme and 20 year nine and ten Spanish students spent a week in our partner school near Barcelona in October 2019.

 Armed Forces Covenant Grant Scheme

 The school was successfully awarded two grants of £20 000 for yearlong projects, both of which involved overseas visits.
 You can see the amazing project videos at the links below: